samwise41/training-plan/endurance_plan.md

 # Appendix E: AI Prompt

 I have a training plan location in this github location.
 Can you review this file thoroughly and help me generate my training for the next week.
 Please generate a raw markdown text of next week's schedule.
 If I forget to attach the GitHub repo, please remind me before spinning your wheels.
+Please provide evidence that you followed the Weekly Generator Checklist SOP.

 **CRITICAL FORMATTING RULES:**
 1. Return the schedule **ONLY** as a raw text Markdown table.